-- Some are paid commercial products, like JAWS (Windows) and Window Eyes (Windows).
+- Paid commercial products, like JAWS (Windows) and Dolphin Screen Reader (Windows).

-- Some are free products, like NVDA (Windows), ChromeVox (Chrome, Windows and Mac OS X), and Orca (Linux).
+- Free products, like NVDA (Windows), ChromeVox (Chrome), and Orca (Linux).

-- Some are built into the operating system, like VoiceOver (Mac OS X and iOS), Narrator (Microsoft Windows), ChromeVox (on Chrome OS), and TalkBack (Android).
+- Software built into the operating system, like VoiceOver (macOS, iPadOS, iOS), Narrator (Windows), ChromeVox (on Chrome OS), and TalkBack (Android).

-It is a good idea to familiarise yourself with screen readers; you should also set up a screen reader and have a play around with it, to get an idea of how it works.
-See our cross browser testing screen readers guide for more details on using them.
+It is a good idea to familiarize yourself with screen readers; you should also set up a screen reader and have a play around with it, to get an idea of how it works.
+See our cross-browser testing screen readers guide for more details on using them.
 The below video also provides a brief example of what the experience is like.

 In terms of statistics, the World Health Organization estimates that "285 million people are estimated to be visually impaired worldwide: 39 million are blind and 246 have low vision." (see Visual impairment and blindness).
 That's a large and significant population of users to just miss out on because your site isn't coded properly — almost the same size as the population of the United States of America.

-Otherwise known as people with auditory impairments, or deaf people, this group of people have either low hearing levels or no hearing at all.
+Otherwise known as people with auditory impairments or deaf people, this group of people has either low hearing levels or no hearing at all.
 Hearing-impaired people do use ATs (see Assistive Devices for People with Hearing, Voice, Speech, or Language Disorders), but there are not really special ATs specific for computer/web use.

-There are, however, specific techniques to bear in mind for providing text alternatives to audio content that they can read, from simple text transcripts, to text tracks (i.e. captions) that can be displayed along with video.
-An article later on will discuss these.
+There are, however, specific techniques for providing textual alternatives to audio content which range from simple text transcripts to text tracks (i.e., captions) that can be displayed along with video.
+An article, later on, will discuss these.

 This kind of disability can also be a result of old age, rather than any specific trauma or condition, and it could also result from hardware limitations — some users might not have a mouse.

 In terms of statistics, a significant number of people have mobility impairments.
-The U.S. Centers for Disease Control and Prevention Disability and Functioning (Noninstitutionalized Adults 18 Years and Over) reports the USA "Percent of adults with any physical functioning difficulty: 15.1%".
+The US Centers for Disease Control and Prevention Disability and Functioning (Non-institutionalized Adults 18 Years and Over) reports the USA "Percent of adults with any physical functioning difficulty: 16.1%".

 A common accessibility myth is that accessibility is an expensive "added extra" to implement on a project.
 This myth actually can be true if either:

-- You are trying to "retrofit" accessibility onto an existing website that has significant accessiblity issues.
+- You are trying to "retrofit" accessibility onto an existing website that has significant accessibility issues.